 Our Technology, Media and Telecommunications practice is one of the most established and respected practices in its field in the Asia Pacific region.
-With clients ranging from state governments and statutory boards to multinational corporations in the telecommunications, computer hardware and software sectors, we’ve been involved in many of the largest and most complex IT and telecommunications projects of recent years.
+With clients originating from all sectors and industries, ranging from state governments and statutory boards to multinational corporations, we have been involved in many large and complex IT, data, privacy, telecommunications, media and cybersecurity projects.

 WITHIN THIS PRACTICE

 Our market leading tech-savvy practitioners provide the full spectrum of data protection / cybersecurity related services such as:

 a) Privacy & data protection advisory including assisting organisations to comply with local data protection law requirements;